Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: Solution to the Preventive Cyber-Defense Strategy

 where $\lambda^n$ is the Lagrange multiplier associated with~\eqref{eq_FDI_Ddsum_Dn}. $\underline{\boldsymbol{\alpha}^n} = \{ \underline{\alpha^n_d} \}$ and $\overline{\boldsymbol{\alpha}^n} = \{ \overline{\alpha^n_d} \}$ are the Lagrange multiplier vectors associated with~\eqref{eq_FDI_DdLimit_Dn}, whose complementary slackness conditions are represented by introducing the binary variable vectors $\boldsymbol{u}_{\underline{\boldsymbol{\alpha}^n}} = \{ u_{\underline{\alpha^n_d}} \}$ and $\boldsymbol{u}_{\overline{\boldsymbol{\alpha}^n}} = \{ u_{\overline{\alpha^n_d}} \}$, respectively. $\underline{\boldsymbol{\beta}^n} = \{ \underline{\beta^n_l} \}$ and $\overline{\boldsymbol{\beta}^n} = \{ \overline{\beta^n_l} \}$ are the Lagrange multiplier vectors associated with~\eqref{eq_FDI_FmLimit_Dn}, whose complementary slackness conditions are represented by introducing the binary variable vectors $\boldsymbol{u}_{\underline{\boldsymbol{\beta}^n}} = \{ u_{\underline{\beta^n_l}} \}$ and $\boldsymbol{u}_{\overline{\boldsymbol{\beta}^n}} = \{ u_{\overline{\beta^n_l}} \}$, respectively. $M$, $N$, and $K$ are sufficiently large constants.

 Note that~\eqref{eq_alphagroup_uu} and~\eqref{eq_betagroup_uu} help avoid unnecessary enumeration in the solution space and thus improve the computational performance.
-Note that~\eqref{eq_betagroup_equality} ensures that~\eqref{eq_FDI_FmLimit_Dn} holds either with or without line cyber-defense meters.
-Detailed illustrations of all binary variables are given in Table~\ref{table_binary}.
+Note that~\eqref{eq_betagroup_equality} ensures that~\eqref{eq_FDI_FmLimit_Dn} holds either with or without line measurement protection.

-\textit{Remark~1.} Proposition~2 implies that protecting line measurements may not be the best decision for \textbf{P2} to reduce the maximum line overloading.
-Instead, to reduce the sum of the maximum line overloading of all lines, i.e., $\sum_n H_n / \overline{F_n}$ in~\eqref{eq_BeneReshape}, it may be more efficient to place the cyber-defense meters on loads rather than on lines.
-This is because a protected line measurement in \textbf{P2} only reduces the maximum overloading of the line itself, while a protected load measurement in \textbf{P2} could reduce the maximum overloading of multiple lines that are interconnected to the load bus.
+\textit{Remark~2.} Proposition~2 implies that protecting line measurements may not be the best decision for P2 to reduce the maximum line overloading.
+Instead, to reduce the sum of the maximum line overloading of all lines, i.e., $\sum_n H_n / \overline{F_n}$ in~\eqref{eq_BeneReshape}, it could be more efficient to place the measurement protection on loads rather than on lines.
+This is because a protected line measurement in P2 only reduces the maximum overloading of the line itself, while a protected load measurement in P2 could reduce the maximum overloading of multiple lines that are interconnected to the load bus.